Adversarial Tradeoffs in Robust State Estimation: Introduction

 \subsection{Related Work}

 Our work makes connections between adversarial robustnesss and robust estimation and control.
-We now provide a brief overview of work most directly related to ours from these two areas.
+We now provide a brief overview of work related to ours from these areas.

-\textbf{Robustness-accuracy tradeoffs:} We draw inspiration from recent work offering theoretical characterizations of robustnesss-accuracy tradeoffs: \citet{tsipras2018robustness} and \citet{zhang2019theoretically} posit that high standard accuracy is fundamentally at odds with high robust accuracy by considering classification problems, whereas \citet{nakkiran2019adversarial} suggests an alternative explanation that classifiers that are simultaneously robust and accurate are complex, and may not be contained in current function classes.
+\textbf{Robustness-accuracy tradeoffs:} We draw inspiration from recent work offering theoretical characterizations of robustness-accuracy tradeoffs: \citet{tsipras2018robustness} and \citet{zhang2019theoretically} posit that high standard accuracy is fundamentally at odds with high robust accuracy by considering classification problems, whereas \citet{nakkiran2019adversarial} suggests an alternative explanation that classifiers that are simultaneously robust and accurate are complex, and may not be contained in current function classes.
 However, \citet{raghunathan2019adversarial} shows that the tradeoff is not due to optimization or representation issues by showing that such tradeoffs exist even for a problem with a convex loss where the optimal predictor achieves 100\% standard and robust accuracy.
-In contrast to previous work, we provide sharp and interpretable characterizations of the robustness-accuracy tradeoffs that may arise in regression problems, albeit restricted to linear models.
-Most closely related to our work, \citet{javanmard2020precise} derive a formula for the exact tradeoff between standard and robust accuracy in the linear regression setting, which can be viewed as a 1-d linear inverse problem.
-We generalize these results to the matrix-valued setting, and further apply these tools to the adversarially robust Kalman Filtering problem, wherein data is generated by a dynamical system.
+In contrast to previous work, we provide sharp and interpretable characterizations of the robustness-accuracy tradeoffs that may arise in inverse problems, albeit restricted to linear models.
+Most closely related to our work, \citet{javanmard2020precise} derive a formula for the exact tradeoff between standard and robust accuracy in the linear regression setting.
+We derive similar results for a matrix-valued linear inverse problem, and apply these tools to the adversarially robust Kalman Filtering problem, wherein data is generated by a dynamical system.